-Geoff Davis is the executive chef of True Laurel in San Francisco.
+Geoff Davis is a chef in San Francisco.
 He’s planning on opening a creative wine bar, as well as a modern yet nostalgic soul food restaurant, in no particular order, in Oakland, hopefully soon.
 His words follow.

 “Why do you want to want to waste your obvious ability cooking this kind of food?”
 A potential investor offered this question up as a sort of ill-conceived compliment at the end of the meal, just as I sat down with the group.

 I had worked hard and spent a lot to pull this investor dinner together, now one of many, on a closed day at the restaurant where I was chef de cuisine at the time.
 At the start of the dinner, Gil Scott-Heron’s gravely voice permeated the background as I poured Champagne from Frederic Savart, a favorite of mine, for the group, excited to kick off this meal that would hopefully determine my next chapter.
 I pulled all of this together, obsessing over the details; obviously the cooking, but also the menu printing, playlist, wine pairings, and the vibe.
 All in hopes of conveying the feeling of the restaurant I’ve been dreaming of for nearly a decade.